 Acknowledgments

 We thank the Environment Agency Abu Dhabi (TMBS/18/L/179) and Dibba Municipality (unnumbered) for collection permits and the UAE Ministry of Environment and Climate Change for the tissue export permit (AUD-Q-22-1110520).
 All work was performed under NYUAD IACUC approval 18-0003.
 We further thank the NYU Abu Dhabi Center for Genomics and Systems Biology for sequencing funding and the NYU Abu Dhabi Core Facilities group for support of field collections and thermal experiments.
-We thank Dain McParland and Grace Vaughan for field support, Noura Al-Mansoori for assistance with processing specimens in the laboratory, and Katherine Maslenikov and Jonathon Huie for assistance in cataloging specimens at the University of Washington.
+We thank D McParland and G Vaughan for field support, N Al-Mansoori for assistance with processing specimens in the laboratory, and K Maslenikov and J Huie for assistance in cataloging specimens at the University of Washington.
 Partial fieldwork funding was provided to L Tornabene by the University of Washington.
+We thank Dr. A McKay and three anonymous reviewers for their feedback on our manuscript.

 Author contributions